mustafamunawar/docs/typescript-help/ts-notes.md

 ## TS Concepts

-In general TS implicitly infer a variable type based on initial assigned value e.g. for "let x = 5" TS assumes type is "number".
+In general TS implicitly infers a variable type based on initial assigned value e.g. for "let x = 5" TS assumes type is "number".

 Or the coder can explicitly assign a type to a variable via "_type annotation_" which is like `variable: type-name` e.g.:
 `let name: string`; or `let age: number`; etc. Note it is variable name followed by a colon followed by a space followed by type-name (VCST).